top of page

 NOTE: If a candidate is not currently working with you, the employer will have to demonstrate that they have made efforts to recruit a Canadian citizen or a permanent resident prior to providing the offer of employment to the candidate.

-On August 1st 2025 12:00PM we will begin accepting Candidate Recommendation Applications from Designated Employers.
-The SimpleSurvey portal link will be shared with Designated Employers approx. 2 days prior.
+On April 1st 2026 12:00PM we will begin accepting Candidate Recommendation Applications from Designated Employers.
+The SimpleSurvey portal link will be shared with Designated Employers via email approx. 2 days prior.

 The Recommendation Application Form confirms: